Going Vegan and Gluten Free?

 I eat a lot of spinach.
 In salads and in smoothies.

-This smoothie is frozen berries, coconut water, a handful of raw spinach, and whey protein.
+This smoothie is frozen berries, coconut water, a handful of raw spinach, and protein.
+You can buy vegan brands of protein powder, like Vega.

 This is just a bowl of oatmeal with fruit and nuts.